NitishGadangi/Interactive-Book/docs/MSI/decoder.md

 The block diagram of 2 to 4 line decoder is shown in the fig.
 A and B are the two inputs where D through D are the four outputs.
-Truth table explains the operations of a decoder.
+The truth table explains the operations of a decoder.
 It shows that each output is 1 for only a specific combination of inputs.

 ## Block diagram